TV Daily Schedule: KQED Plus

 2:00 amFather Brown [#106H] The Bride of Christ Two nuns die of cyanide poisoning, the first in front of Father Brown and the second while Inspector Valentine is investigating the first death.
 Ill feeling between the nuns, and the bottles of cyanide held at the convent, lead to many a suspect.
 Sister Boniface, a fan of Agatha Christie, lends a helping hand to Father Brown. duration 48:46 STEREO TVRE

-2:51 amDeath In Paradise [#106H] An Unhelpful Aid Dwayne and Fidel must solve the apparently impossible murder of a local diver. duration 52:31 STEREO
+2:51 amDeath In Paradise [#106H] An Unhelpful Aid Dwayne and Fidel have to solve a murder of a diver while Poole is ill, Camille is away, and their substitute inspector proves difficult to work with. duration 52:31 STEREO

 3:46 amSherlock Holmes [#406] The Master Blackmailer - Part Two Holmes effort to bring Charles Augustus Milverton to justice, he impersonates a plumber to get inside of Milverton's gated-fortress estate.
 And, Holmes appears to have fallen in love!
 Robert Hardy (Harry Potter, Middlemarch, Little Dorrit) plays Milverton. duration 56:42 STEREO TVG